Asha-bp/Ansible-codes/README.md

 # Ansible-codes
-It has some of the ansible playbooks
+It has some of the ansible playbooks to install and configure few major tools